Flabellum: History

 Flabella were in use in both pagan rituals and in the Christian Church from very early days.
 The Apostolic Constitutions, a work of the fourth century, state (VIII, 12): "Let two of the deacons, on each side of the altar, hold a fan, made up of thin membranes, or of the feathers of the peacock, or of fine cloth, and let them silently drive away the small animals that fly about, that they may not come near to the cups".

 Flabella were originally used liturgically in the West as well as the East, but they fell into disuse for the Mass in the Latin Church about the fourteenth century.

 Apart from the foregoing liturgical uses, a flabellum, in the shape of a fan, later of an umbrella or canopy, was used as a mark of honour for bishops and princes.
-Prior to Vatican II, two fans of this kind were used at the Vatican whenever the pope was carried in state on the sedia gestatoria to or from an altar or audience-chamber.
-Through the influence of Count Ditalmo di Brozza, the fans formerly used at the Vatican were presented in 1902 to a Mrs. Joseph Drexel of Philadelphia, United States, by Pope Leo XIII; in return, she gave a new pair to the Vatican.
-The old ones are currently exhibited in the museum of the University of Pennsylvania.
+Prior to Vatican II, two fans of this kind were used at the Vatican whenever the Pope was carried in state on the sedia gestatoria to or from an altar or audience-chamber.
+Through the influence of Count Ditalmo di Brozza, the fans formerly used at the Vatican were presented by Pope Leo XIII in 1902 to Joseph Drexel's widow; in return, she replaced them with a more gorgeous and costly pair.
+The old ones were subsequently exhibited in the museum of the University of Pennsylvania.
+Mrs. Drexel's collection of fans never fully fit into the scope of the Penn Museum, however, and was returned to her family in 1930.
 The spread is formed of great ostrich plumes tipped with peacock feathers; on the palm (base of the fan) are the arms of the Holy See, worked in heavy gold on a crimson field, the tiara being studded with rubies and emeralds.
 The new pair of flabella is on display in the Vatican museum.

 Lisbon Patriarchal Cathedral also holds two flabella and one sedia gestatoria in its museum.
 It is thought the right of the cardinal patriarchs to use such honour was granted after the efforts of King John V of Portugal that obtained the titles and other honours such as the use of a dove, symbolizing the Holy Spirit, above the cardinal patriarch's carriage, in imitation of that of the popes.